datahub-project/datahub/smoke-test/tests/openapi/README.md

 # Goal

-This test is a simply a collection of json files which contain request/response sequence intended to detect unexpected regressions between releases.
+This test is configuration driven by json files which contain request/response sequences intended to detect unexpected regressions between releases.

 Files can be executed in parallel but each request within the file is sequential.